pollob666/fueltracker/README.md

 *   **Immersive User Experience:** Graphical and welcoming prompts for first-time users to guide them through adding their first vehicle and getting started with the app.
 *   **Mileage Calculation:** Automatically calculates and displays the running average mileage and the last time mileage.
 *   **Data Import/Export:** Import and export your fuel data in CSV format.
 Exported filenames are automatically generated with the date and a sequence number for easy organization (e.g., `fuel_records_2024-10-28_1.csv`).
 *   **Dynamic Theming:** Adapts its color scheme to the user's system-level theme on Android for a personalized look and feel.
+Users can also manually switch between Light, Dark, and System themes.
 *   **Localization:** Supports multiple languages through the `intl` package.
 *   **Automated CI/CD:** A GitHub Actions workflow automatically builds and releases signed APKs whenever code is pushed to the `release` branch.
+*   **Vehicle Management:** A dedicated page to list, edit, and set a default vehicle.
+*   **Default Fuel Prices:** Set default fuel prices for each fuel type in the settings, which are auto-filled on the “Add Fuel Data” page.
+*   **Redesigned Dashboard:** A modern and intuitive dashboard with stylized cards for better visual impact.

 ## Future Development Plan